DianaSoltani/moodify_me/README.md

 July 6th: Integrate emojis into messages (if not already integrated).
 Begin making website more presentable for final product and finish connecting link if necessary.

 July 14th: Begin finishing up website design if not already finished.
-Begin to start training the data.
+Begin to start organizing the data and develop a general approach.

-July 20th: Train labeled data from application messages into 6 basic categories: happiness, sadness, disgust, fear, surprise, and anger.
+July 20th: Label data from application messages into 6 basic categories: happiness, sadness, disgust, fear, surprise, and anger.
+Use lables towards general algorithm.

-July 27th: Further program testing and test that the algorithm works fine.
+July 27th: Further program testing and make adjustments to the algorithm.

 August 5th: Full basic functionality of application with commented code and complete documentation